We are pleased to be able to open our offices to clients and visitors once more as of 1 July 2020. All visits will be by appointment only.

-A Lasting Power of Attorney (LPA) is a legal document which allows you to appoint someone (known as your Attorney) to make decisions for you if you lose capacity either physically or mentally in the future.
+A Lasting Power of Attorney (LPA) is a legal document which allows you to appoint someone (known as your Attorney) to make decisions for you if you lose capacity in the future.
 By planning ahead, you can take control and choose who you trust to make important decisions about your health, care and finances on your behalf.
 You can appoint as many Attorneys as you wish but for practical reasons, we would not recommend more than four.

 Our team of expert solicitors have significant experience in this area and can meet to discuss at our Newport or Cardiff office.
 We also do home visits.

 There are two types, one for financial decisions and one for health and care decisions.
 These are separate documents and you can decide to appoint different Attorneys in each document.
 You can also appoint Replacement Attorneys to step in if your first choice of Attorney is no longer able to act for you.